dafitt/filestructure/README.md

-# How to structure your personal files? 📁 📂 🗂️
+# How to structure your personal files 📁 📂 🗂️

-By the time I wished I had such a guide, so maybe it's of help to you.
+By the time I wished I had such a guide, so i hope this can be of help to you.

 ## Structure 🌳